ole-kristian-rudjord/ole-kristian-rudjord/README.md

   <h3><a href="https://github.com/ole-kristian-rudjord/Frosted-Glass-Generator--React"><sub><sub><sub><sub><sub><img src="https://ole-kristian-rudjord.github.io/Frosted-Glass-Generator--React/boxes-icon.svg" height="28px"></sub></sub></sub></sub></sub>&nbsp&nbspFrosted Glass Generator - React.js</a></h3>
   <p>This is a project I created in order to learn the fundamentals of React.js and Styled-Components.
 The website lets users create and configure boxes in order to make them appear as frosted glass.</p>

-  <p>The project is based on the same idea that was used when I first learned JavaScript and jQuery one year prior (see project below).</p>
+  <p>It is based on the same idea that was used when I first learned JavaScript and jQuery earlier that year (see project below)</p>

   <p><b>Created using:</b> React.js, Styled-Components</p>